 If you love dreadlocks and similar hairstyles but don’t want to be too dramatic about, you can use faux locs.
 They appear very similar to natural dreadlocks but they are made with hair extensions.
 You use cornrows to braid the hair extensions into your natural locks.
 You can make them as long as you wish.
 Faux locs can last a really long time.

-These braids gained popularity in 1990’s and 2000’s, but they are slowly fading away.
+These braids gained popularity in the 1990’s and 2000’s, but they are slowly fading away.
 In the modern world, these braids are mostly used for braiding in the hair extensions.
 However, this braiding method is becoming more popular among women of all races.
 The best part about them is that you don’t need very thick hair to make them.

 4. Box Braids

 This is another type of braids for black hair that has been popular since the 20th century.
 These are simply tight three-strand braids.
 If your hair is thick enough, you can make amazing natural box braids.
 In the modern days, girls use hair extensions to make the braids look thicker and longer.
 This is the classic way to make black braids.
 These braids can last for several weeks without rebraiding.

 Remember Bob Marley’s hair.
 It might have looked like too much on a guy but it can be a wonderful addition to a girl’s style.
 Havana twists are loose twists that are made from two hair strands.
 This twisting/braiding method reminds of the dreadlocks while looking softer and neater.
 Havana twists are almost the same as Marley twists, but they are thicker.
 These twists can last up to 2 months.